 Step 7: Review the welcome guide

 Learn more about how to prepare for Winter Session and what to do when you arrive on campus.

 Step 8: Obtain a Cornell ID card when you arrive on campus

 Stop by B20 Day Hall on or after your first day of classes to pick up an ID Request Form.
 You will then take this form to the University Registrar to have your picture taken and to receive your Cornell ID.

-Step 9: Complete the International Students and Scholars Office (ISSO) check-in procedure
+Step 9: Complete the Office of Global Learning International Services (IS) check-in procedure

-Once you arrive at Cornell and are within five days of your Cornell start date, you must complete the International Students and Scholars Office (ISSO) check-in procedure.
-To do this, follow the directions here: isso.cornell.edu/students/new-student-visas/isso-check.
+Once you arrive at Cornell and are within five days of your Cornell start date, you must Complete the Office of Global Learning International Services (IS) online check-in procedure.